spandanb10745/rvx10p_230102108/docs/REPORT.md

 ### Test 4: Data Hazard (Load-Use Stall)

-[cite_start]A `lw` instruction followed by an immediate use of its result was tested to verify the load-use stall mechanism[cite: 34, 67].
+A `lw` instruction followed by an immediate use of its result was tested to verify the load-use stall mechanism.

 **Code Snippet:**
 | Label | RISC-V Assembly | Description | Address | Machine_Code |